microsoft/winget-cli/doc/specs/#120,121,119-Update-Uninstall-List.md

 ## Abstract

 For our preview of the Windows Package Manager, the goal was to enable install of apps.
-In order to be a package manager, the Windows Package Manager must be able to list all installed packages, communicate if there is an update ane uninstall apps.
+In order to be a package manager, the Windows Package Manager must be able to list all installed packages, communicate if there is an update and uninstall apps.

 This spec will cover the following commands: list, update, and uninstall.
 ## Inspiration